NtemKenyor/ZuriCoin/installation_guide.md

 If you encounter an Import Error, then you would need to update the version of Pip, update or install Cryptodome from Pip, update or install requests from Pip.
 (It all depends on the Import file with the problem.)

-Please, Install the latest version of Python and do well to(Python 3 >) After installation, RUN main.py
+Please, Install the version(3 >) of Python and do well.
 Goodluck.

 **Linux Users**